SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit2EssayJack.md

 ## Idea Snippets Gathering
 * decisions purely based on political interest A1
 * when interest is served, working with adversary is possible A2
-* Brits wanted to preserve balance of power either by actively controlling for it or waiting for balance A3
+* Europe's technical superiority turned the balance against historical civilzations A11
+* wars are fought for BOP A25
 * balance of power whether ye wanted or not A4
 * power in itself can't be used to gauge international order, but bop inhibits capacity to overthrow intl order A5
 * every king believes that acting in his self intrest strengthened general peace A6

+* Brits wanted to preserve balance of power either by actively controlling for it or waiting for balance A3
 * Overzelous expansion of Raison may lead to downfall A7
 * too many countries Raisoning may lead to countries unrestrained by morality A8
-* Being contemptuous of the values of other societies bring disasters A9
 * greed lead to unconcious crimes A10
-* Europe's technical superiority turned the balance against historical civilzations A11
 * Its advantageous to do business instead of doing brute territorialism A12

+* Being contemptuous of the values of other societies bring disasters A9
 * HUN?
 Spain's cat-and-mouse game with defending its monopoly fixed the contry's stance in the Indeas A13
 * No agreement?
 Fight!
 Eventually there will be one.
 A14
 * all the colonial powers had, by the eighteenth century, been able to extract some economic profit from their colonies A15